jgan/outlearn-olm-spec/olm-spec.md

 Each section has a title, which appears in the table of contents and learning experience on Outlearn.

 In the simplest form, `<!-- @section -->` can stand alone.
-When you import your OLM file, the section will get assigned a title based on the first header tag (line starting with `#`) that is encountered in the section.
+When you import your OLM file, the section will get assigned a title based on the first header tag (i.e. line starting with `#`) that is encountered in the section.
 In the example above, the opening section will automatically inherit the title "Introduction".

-You can also give the title as shown by specifying it in the `@section` annotation.
+You can also give the title directly as shown by specifying it in the `@section` annotation.

 <!-- @section -->